-The stamping charges are laid down in Appendix C of the Rule Book.
+- The stamping charges are laid down in Appendix C1 of the Rule Book.
 The rate to be paid will be in line with the firm's registration status on the date of the contract giving rise to the dispute.
-If a firm has been suspended or expelled from registration, or has been refused re-registration since arbitration was commenced, it must pay the non-registered rate.

-2 Quality arbitrations and appeals
+If a firm has been suspended or expelled from registration, or has been refused re-registration since arbitration was commenced, it must pay the non-registered rate. - 2 Quality Arbitrations and appeals

-In a quality arbitration both firms will be liable to pay a stamping charge but the arbitrators will apportion the charge payable by each firm.
+In a Quality Arbitration both firms will be liable to pay a stamping charge but the arbitrators will apportion the charge payable by each firm.

-In a quality appeal under Bylaw 354 each firm appealing will be liable to pay any stamping charge but the appeal committee will apportion the charge payable by each firm.
+In a Quality Appeal under Bylaw 354 each firm appealing will be liable to pay any stamping charge but the Quality Appeal Committee will apportion the charge payable by each firm.